Strain induced coupling and quantum information processing with hexagonal boron nitride quantum emitters: Phonon superradiance

 To study the effect of system size on the critical behavior of the system we compute the critical coupling $\tilde\lambda_c$ for different number of qubits $N$ at three different inter-qubit coupling strengths and present the log-log plots in Fig.~\ref{fig:dicke}(c).
 Except for the case of $G_{j,k}=0$, which one finds $\tilde\lambda_c\propto N^{-\frac{1}{2}}$ as predicted by Eq.~\eqref{critical}, the finite coupling between the color centers leads to the onset of superradiance at smaller coupling rates.
 We, nonetheless, note that by increasing $G$ the inter-qubit decoherence $\Gamma$ is also increased.
 Hence, we present the competition between the coherent and incoherent coupling among two color centers ($N=2$) in Fig.~\ref{fig:dicke}(d) by computing the critical coupling normalized to the one predicted by a standard open Dicke model $\lambda_{c,0}$.
 For small enough decoherence rates $\Gamma$ the coherent coupling shifts the superradiance to the smaller qubit-boson couplings, see the darker shades of blue at the lower right corner of the density plot.
 Even though this behavior is moderated or even reversed by larger $\Gamma$ values when $G\lesssim 4\lambda_{c,0}$, a slightly larger value of $G$ can still make the superradiance available at more affordable values of $\lambda$.

-It is worth noting that our results provide the proof of principles for the emergence of the Dicke phase transition in an open finite size system~\cite{Konya2012, Hwang2018} implementable by color centers on a hBN membrane.
+It is worth noting that our results provide the proof of principles for the emergence of a phase transition in the driven-dissipative finite size Dicke-Ising model~\cite{Konya2012, Hwang2018} implementable by color centers on a hBN membrane.
 Finally, our scheme circumvents the ``no-go theorem'', which states the superradiant transition cannot be obtained using only dipole couplings between two-level atoms and photon field mode~\cite{Rzacewski1991}, since here the color centers are coupled strongly to the bosonic field through the local strain.
+Furthermore, in our driven-dissipative scheme $\lambda_c\propto\sqrt{\Omega}$, and thus, the phase transition is facilitated thanks to the laser drives.
+Adding to this the inter-qubit couplings it is possible to observe the transition at affordable coupling rates.